martinskeem/powerbi-powershell/README.md

 <h2>Prerequisites:</h2>

 1. Create Azure AD app from portal.azure.com (see https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications).
 Chose "Native" as the application type.
-Set Required Permissions for Power BI and with permissions according to whatever you plan to do.
+Set Required Permissions for Power BI and with permissions which will at least support whatever you are planning to do with this application.

-2. Update values in AzureAdApp-Values.ps1 to reflect Azure AD app details (Application ID and Redirect URI)
+2. Update values in AzureAdApp-Values.ps1 to reflect Azure AD app details (Application ID and Redirect URI of app created in step 1)

-3. Azure Active Directory Authentication Library needs to be installed
+3. "Azure Active Directory Authentication Library" needs to be installed prior to running any of the scripts.

 <h2>Files in solution:</h2>